 Spray paint and splatter effects are very commonly used in web and graphic design.
-There are a number of Photoshop brushes and vectors available that can be used to add these effects to your work, but sometimes you may not be able to find exactly what you are looking for, or what you find may not be licensed for what you need.
+There are a number of Photoshop brushes and vectors available that can be used to add these effects to your work, but sometimes you may not be able to find exactly what you’re looking for, or what you find may not be licensed for your needs.

-In these situations you can create your own, and it’s not as difficult as you might think.
-In this tutorial we’ll create a spray paint vector that can be used in any number of different ways.
-The vector that we are creating here is a part of the spray paint vector set available at Vandelay Premier.
-Here is a look at what we will be creating:
+In these situations, you can create your own, and it’s not as difficult as you might think.
+In this tutorial, we’ll create a spray paint vector that can be used in any number of different ways.
+Here is a look at what we’ll be creating:

 To follow this tutorial you will need the following:

 - A can of spray paint, preferrably a dark color

 To start with, take your can of spray paint and your paper and create a spray, splatter, drip, or whatever you want.
 I’m using glossy photo paper, but other types of thick paper could also be used.